-Switzerland and the Use of Trusts
+The Use of Trusts in Switzerland

 Switzerland does not have specific Trust Law, but recognised trusts with the ratification of The Hague Convention on the Law Applicable to Trusts (1985), on 1 July 2007.
 Whilst there is no domestic law governing trusts in Switzerland, trusts from other jurisdictions, and their specific rules, are recognised and can be administered in Switzerland.

 In Switzerland, the Settlor (the individual who settles assets into the trust for the benefit of the Beneficiaries) can choose the law of any specified trust jurisdiction to govern the trust.
 For example, a Guernsey trust can be established with a Swiss Trustee.
 The Trustee holds and manages the assets in the trust on behalf of the Beneficiaries.